kube-ci/engine/docs/guides/credential_initializer.md

 ## Create Secrets

 First, create secrets with docker and git credentials.
+You need to specify this secret in workflow's service-account in order to configure credential-initializer.

 ```console
 $ kubectl apply -f ./docs/examples/credential-initializer/secret.yaml